Just Traveling Thru

 Bergen, Norway

-Bergen is a beautiful seaside town with a population of about 280k according to the World Population Review.
+Bergen is a beautiful seaside town with a population of 289,330 (as of 2022) according to the Wikipedia Article about Bergen.

 Is Bergen Norway worth visiting?